ibm-cloud-docs/containers/cs_troubleshoot_storage.md

 ## File storage: App cannot access or write to PVC
 {: #file_app_failures}

-When you deploy a pod that mounts
+When you mount a PVC to your pod, you might experience errors when accessing or writing to the PVC.
+{: shortdesc}

 1. List the pods in your cluster and review the status of the pod.
    ```